pingidentity/terraform-provider-pingone/docs/data-sources/user.md

 ### Optional

 - `email` (String) A string that specifies the user's email address.
 For more information about email address formatting, see section 3.4 of [RFC 2822, Internet Message Format](http://www.faqs.org/rfcs/rfc2822.html).
-At least one of the following must be defined: `user_id`, `username`, `email`.
+Exactly one of the following must be defined: `user_id`, `username`, `email`.
 - `user_id` (String) A string that specifies the ID of the user.
 Must be a valid PingOne resource ID.
-At least one of the following must be defined: `user_id`, `username`, `email`.
+Exactly one of the following must be defined: `user_id`, `username`, `email`.
 - `username` (String) A string that specifies the user name, which is unique within an environment.
 The `username` must either be a well-formed email address or a string.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace.
-At least one of the following must be defined: `user_id`, `username`, `email`.
+Exactly one of the following must be defined: `user_id`, `username`, `email`.

 ### Read-Only